NorwegianVeterinaryInstitute/ALPPACA/README.md

 Number of genes per included genome, from PANAROO PANGENOME.

 #### PANAROO_pangenome_results.txt
-Number of core genes, accessory genes and total genes, from PANAROO PANGENOME
+Number of core genes, accessory genes and total genes, from PANAROO PANGENOME.

 #### PANAROO_core_gene_alignment.aln
-The concatenated core gene alignment of all included genomes, from PANAROO PANGENOME
+The concatenated core gene alignment of all included genomes in FASTA format, from PANAROO PANGENOME.

 ### ASSEMBLY
 #### PARSNP_alignment.aln